 However, during winter, you still get beautiful walks but don’t feel so bad about spending a lot of time indoors.

-Vienna has so many beautiful buildings, art spaces, and the chic Vienna cafe scene, that you can have an amazing time in the capital of Austria, pretty much without stepping out on the streets.
+Vienna has so many majestic buildings, art spaces, and the chic Vienna cafe scene, that you can have a great time in the capital of Austria, pretty much without stepping out on the streets.

 You’d still have managed to experience part of the very best spots in Vienna.